dahomeykid/pern-todo-client/README.md

 ✅ Keeps the logic clean by handling the event through the form.

 ✅ Uses the name attribute in the <input> field to retrieve form data.

+✅ Form validation: Prevents empty or too-short task names.

+✅ Error handling: Shows messages for failed operations.

+✅ Auto-clears errors on successful submission.

+This makes the app more user-friendly and prevents bad data from being submitted